niwamo/InfrastructureAutomationLab/README.md

    and/or testing with PVE
 2. Teaches students the skills they will need for future automation work

+Tools Covered
+- git, Docker, Packer, WSL, VMWare, PVE
+- some Bash/PowerShell scripting, including the scripting of API calls

+Labs
+- create and use a git repository throughout
+- create and deploy a containerized build environment
+- create and run Packer configs for automating:
+    - the installation of a Debian VM from an iso image
+    - the installation of the Proxmox Virtualization Environment onto a Debian VM
+- use the VMWare Workstation Pro API to clone and deploy a PVE environment
+- explore the PVE GUI

 Students should not have access to this repo until after the lab.
 Throughout the 2-day course, the instructor is directed to provide specific components of this repo to students.
 The suggested method for doing this is to create a "class repo" and add the shared components to it one by one,